appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ## Appcircle DMZ Server Monitoring

-By default, the Appcircle DMZ server will try to send the container logs to the Appcircle private server.
+By default, the Appcircle DMZ server will try to send the container logs to the Appcircle server.

 You can check the container logs on the Appcircle monitoring page.
 For more details about checking the logs, you can check the [Monitoring](/docs/self-hosted-appcircle/configure-server/monitoring.md) page.